StarChart-Labs/machete/docs/MIGRATION.md

 # Major Version Migrations

-This details steps for migrating between major versions of Alloy, which may contain breaking changes
+This details steps for migrating between major versions of Machete, which may contain breaking changes

 ## 0.x to 1.x